DarkGhostHunter/Laralocker/README.md

 ### `$slotTtl` (optional)

-Also entirely optional.
+Also, entirely optional.
 Slots are reserved in the Cache by 60 seconds as default.
 You can set a bigger _ttl_ if your Job takes its sweet time, like 10 minutes.

-Is always recommended to set a maximum to avoid slot creeping in your Cache store.
+Is always recommended setting a maximum to avoid slot creeping in your Cache store.

 ```php
 <?php